wp-plugins/role-includer/readme.txt

 == Description ==

-There are lots of plugins to handle roles and capabilities, however, none seem to provide a simple interface for multiple roles to be assigned only.
+There are lots of plugins to handle roles and capabilities, however, none provide one a simple interface for allocating multiple roles to a user.

-This plug plugin expects the complexity of capabilities to be handled by other plugins and the site Administrator, but provides any user with the 'promote_users' capability a way to handle allocation of roles.
+This plug plugin expects the complexity of capabilities to be handled by the Administrator through another plugin, I'm not reproducing what is already available.
+What 'Role Includer' allows is for any user with the 'promote_users' capability a way to handle allocation of roles and only that.

 So by simply creating a new role, for example "staff" and adding the 'promote_users' capability to this role, all staff members will be able to handle role assignment.

-Also ( coming soon )  if you wish to hide/mask-out a particular role from "staff" ( such as "Administrator" ) then you can exclude these using the "role excluder" plugin available over at [justinandco.com](https://justinandco.com/plugins/)
+If you wish to hide/mask-out a particular role from "staff" ( such as "Administrator" ) so that staff cannot allocate the higher access level then you can exclude higher roles by using the "Role Excluder" plugin available over at [justinandco.com](https://justinandco.com/plugins/)

 == Installation ==